FAQs

 Q. How much fragrance should I use to scent Soaps?
 Candles?
 Lotions?

-A. The amount used will vary from scent to scent as well as the strength desired of the final product.
-The table below is intended to give you a starting point only.
-Please conduct your own in house testing.
+A. The amount used will vary from scent to scent and based on desired strength.
+The table below provides a starting point:

 Q. What is the shelf life of bath and body products?

-A. When stored properly, out of direct sunlight and well sealed, bath and body related products have a shelf life of approximately 1 year.
+A. When stored properly (out of direct sunlight and well-sealed), bath and body products have a shelf life of approximately 1 year.

 Melt and Pour Soap Ingredients: